PERM Labor Certification: Process, Timeline, How-to Apply, & Fees

 • VisaNation Law Group’s immigration lawyers are capable of assisting you with the required documentation to meet the critical deadlines.

-• Their PERM Labor Certification attorneys are experienced in providing expert advice for complex situations including verifying U.S. employer and applicant qualifications.
+• Our PERM Labor Certification attorneys are experienced in providing expert advice for complex situations, including verifying U.S. employer and applicant qualifications.

-• Their immigration lawyers are knowledgeable in communication channels between USCIS and the Department of Labor.
+• Our immigration lawyers are knowledgeable in communication channels between USCIS and the Department of Labor.

-• If the applicant receives an audit request from the Department of Labor, their immigration lawyers will prepare and submit an appropriate and timely response to the request with the required documentation.
+• If the applicant receives an audit request from the Department of Labor, our immigration lawyers prepare and submit an appropriate and timely response to the request with the required documentation.

-• To get in touch with one of their attorneys, you can fill out this contact form to schedule a consultation today.
+To get in touch with one of their attorneys, schedule a consultation today.

 RELATED PERM TOPICS